CP1404/Practicals/prac_01/README.md

 > When there are "world standard" abbreviations like `n` here, or `i` for index, we're OK with those.
 > Since these single-character names have been used in mathematics for hundreds of years, we can safely assume that most
 > readers will understand them.
 > But this is not licence to use terse names!
-Using `a` for age or `x` for number of chickens is not OK.
+> Using `a` for age or `x` for number of chickens is not OK.
-> It's not about blindly following arbitrary rules but knowing what will work well for an appropriate audience.
+> It's not about blindly following arbitrary rules, but about learning what will work well for an appropriate
+> audience.
 > If in doubt, choose the more descriptive name.

 We've now had the walkthrough and the intermediate exercises where you